jordanbarkley/19XX/BUILDING.md

    $   make
    ```
    This will create both `19XXTE.z64` and `19XXCE.z64` versions of the hack, and place them into the created `build/` subdirectory.

+   If you only want to make one version of the hack, run `make CE` or `make TE` as desired.

    If you want to create `xdelta` patches for other people to apply, run `make release`.
+The patches will also be placed into the `build/` subdirectory.

 # Getting Prerequisites
 ## `gcc`, `git`, and `make`